Public address

 SIP PBX as input device

-A SIP PBX is a hub that works like a traditional switchboard.
+A SIP PBX (private branch exchange) is a hub that works like a traditional switchboard.
 It can be hosted on an intranet or by a third-party service provider.
 SIP devices register with the SIP PBX and can contact each other through their phone number and extension number.

 Axis devices can easily be connected by adding them as extensions to a PBX system.
-You can add single devices or connect AXIS Audio Manager Pro via SIP trunk.
+You can add a single device as a SIP extension or connect AXIS Audio Manager Edge or AXIS Audio Manager Pro via SIP trunk.
 You can address any single unit or preconfigured groups just by dialing a number from your phonebook.

 Smartphone with app as input device

-There are third-party SIP apps that can be used for making announcements to Axis speakers.
+Some third-party SIP apps can be used for making announcements to Axis speakers.
 Most manufacturers of telephony and unified communications equipment also have their own apps for smartphones.
-If these apps are supporting the SIP protocol, they may also be compatible with Axis IP speakers.
-Axis does not test the compatibility of such apps so it would be up to you or your integrator to do that.
+If these apps support the SIP protocol they might be compatible with Axis speakers, but it’s up to you to verify this before use.

-USB headset connected to a VMS client as input device
+USB headset connected to VMS client as input device

-If you use a video management system from Axis or an Axis software partner, you can connect a USB headset to the VMS (video management system) client.
-Using the headset and a web button in the VMS client, you can make announcements to Axis IP speakers and trigger audio clips.
-This functionality is supported in AXIS Camera Station, AXIS Companion, and in many VMS solutions from Axis software partners.
+With a VMS (video management system) from Axis or an Axis software partner, you can use a USB headset connected to the VMS client as input device.
+Using the headset and a web button in the VMS client, you can make announcements to Axis speakers and trigger audio clips.
+This functionality is supported in AXIS Camera Station and many VMS solutions from Axis software partners.

 Audio output devices